Skip to main content

 rucore image 69297

 A promotional flyer of the Yale Plan Posters on Alcoholism.
-The letter-size promotional flyer shows all twelve posters of the series prepared by the Section of Studies on Alcohol, Yale University.
+The letter-size flyer shows all twelve posters of the series prepared by the Section of Studies on Alcohol, Yale University.

 rucore image 69780